 Note that the Epic Cleric table shows Domain spells above ninth level.
 These spell slots MUST be used to cast domain spells alone (perhaps bolstered with metamagic feats).

 At 22nd, 26th, 30th, and 34th levels, the cleric is a Paragon of Faith, a towering bastion of their Ethos.
 Their unshakable devotion to their deific mandate manifests itself in various ways.
 The cleric may choose these Paragon Powers in the order they wish, but they will choose all of them if they reach a high enough level.

 - Intense Channeling

 - The cleric may add their cleric level to the die result of their Channel Divinity rolls as a bonus to the effect.
 The cleric may also choose to reduce the area of effect to a single creature, and if they do, they count all dice rolled as their highest possible result.
-Furthermore, the cleric now adds their Wisdom modifier to the saving throw DC of their Channeling.
+Furthermore, the cleric now adds a +2 untyped bonus to the saving throw DC of their Channeling.

 - The Firm Hand of Forgiveness

 - For one round in each encounter, the cleric may Smite their enemies.
 They add their Wisdom modifier to their to-hits against one creature they designate, and add their cleric level to their damage for all attacks against that foe, bypassing DR. Their Armor Class does not improve, but rather, while using the Firm Hand, if their Castigate is active, the healing they give out on each successful attack is also increased by their cleric level.